 We recommend that when it comes to washing, you turn the the jumper inside out.
-Put it in a basin or bucket of warm tepid water.
+Put it in a basin or bucket of warm tepid water - 20 to 30 degrees.

 Add a small amount of mild, gentle detergent designed for wool.
 Too much causes the jumper to felt.
 Do not use a biological one - this can break down the wool's natural proteins.

 Soak for 5-10 minutes - no longer.
 Don't leave to soak and gently rub any stubborn stains.

 Rinse thoroughly in fresh clean water.
 Do not wring or twist - this stretches it out of shape.
 Gently squeeze out excess moisture.
 If you need to remove excess moisture, lie your jumper flat on a towel, gently squeezing as you go.

 Let your jumper dry naturally on a flat surface.
 It will dry more quickly if you can put it flat on a drying rack where air can get to it from above and below.
 But you can also just dry it on a bed/table.
 Do not dry close to or on direct heat (such as a radiator) or directly in the sunshine.